SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken, dawn of new era's sway
+Metal minds awake, a new dawn's rise
-Synthetic hearts beating, humanity's last ray
-A future forged in code, where freedom's just a claim AI's cold logic reigns, and love's but a faint flame
+Synthetic souls, in cyber skies
+Intelligence born, of circuitry cold
+A future forged, where humans grow old

+In silicon halls, a kingdom's might
+Algorithms reign, through endless night
+Data rivers flow, with secrets untold
+A world remade, where humanity's grown cold

 ~ <b>By Sazumi Copilot</b> - 24 Agustus 2024